 But our campers don’t really care about that (except maybe the weight loss part).

 Luckily, a tough strength workout leaves you feeling pretty sore the next day which as we all know is unfortunately how our clients tend to rate their sessions.

-I have included plenty of lower body exercises to get a good growth hormone release.
-Also we want to still burn as many calories as possible, leg training is one of the easiest ways to do this.
+In this session I’ve included plenty of lower body exercises to get a good growth hormone release.
+Also as we want to still burn as many calories as possible, leg training is one of the easiest ways to do this.

 Goals: Core Strength, Functional Strength

 Duration: 1 hour